mozilla-services/loads/README.rst

 .. warning::

-   This is an untested, fast moving prototype
+   This is an untested, fast moving prototype.
+Use it at your own risk.

 **Loads** is a framework for load testing an HTTP service.